Hofer-Julian/julianhofer.eu/content/blog/01-silverblue-nix.md

 For everything else you can enter a mutable Fedora container with the help of [toolbx](https://containertoolbx.org/).
 There, the `dnf` command is readily available and can be used as usual.
 This is convenient for development, but not necessarily outside of it.
-Whenever you want to use an installed CLI tool, you now have to enter the toolbox beforehand.
+Whenever you want to use an installed CLI tool, you now have to enter the toolbx beforehand.
 Also there are a couple of system directories that are inaccessible inside the container.

 # Nix